 CHEATHAM STREET WAREHOUSE

 CHEATHAM STREET WAREHOUSE.
 Cheatham Street Warehouse is located at 119 Cheatham Street in San Marcos.
 The building originally functioned as Reed Grocery Warehouse, a distribution center that received goods by train and sold supplies to local grocers.
 Kent Finlay, along with business partner Jim Cunningham, leased the structure and in June 1974 opened a music hall to serve as a venue for a variety of genres, including country, blues, rock, and folk.
 The honky-tonk soon provided an outlet for area talent, and many musicians, both famous and lesser known, began their performing careers on the stage at Cheatham Street.
-Southwest Texas State University (now Texas State University-San Marcos) student George Strait and the Ace in the Hole band played their first shows at the club in 1975.
+Southwest Texas State University (now Texas State University) student George Strait and the Ace in the Hole Band played their first shows at the club in 1975.
 In 1980 a young Stevie Ray Vaughan performed there every Tuesday night.

 Throughout the 1970s and 1980s the music hall played host to an impressive roster of musicians.
-Patrons heard country legends such as Ernest Tubb and Willie Nelson, the blues of Omar and the Howlers and Lou Ann Barton, the songwriting prowess of Townes Van Zandtqv and Jerry Jeff Walker, as well as notable players such as country fiddler Alvin Crow, accordionist Flaco Jiménez, and guitarist Eric Johnson.
+Patrons heard country legends such as Ernest Tubb and Willie Nelson, the blues of Omar and the Howlers and Lou Ann Barton, the songwriting prowess of Townes Van Zandt;and Jerry Jeff Walker, as well as notable players such as country fiddler Alvin Crow, accordionist Flaco Jiménez, and guitarist Eric Johnson.
 Over the years the wealth of artists has also included Doug Sahm and Augie Meyers, Marcia Ball, Gatemouth Brown, Charlie and Will Sexton, Gary P. Nunn, Joe "King" Carrasco, Ponty Bone, and Ray Benson's Asleep at the Wheel.

 In 1988 Finlay sold the business, and during the next few years Cheatham Street changed hands between Finlay and other buyers.
 For a time in the early 1990s the establishment hosted primarily Tejano bands.
 In 1999 Finlay bought back the club, which returned to its original honky-tonk format.
 The official reopening occurred on December 31, 1999.

 A mainstay of the hall throughout its existence has been Finlay's songwriter nights on Wednesdays, when both professional and novice players are encouraged to perform their original compositions.
-Finlay, called the "Godfather of Texas Songwriters," has endeavored to cultivate new tunesmiths and musicians, and his establishment has gained the reputation as a premier songwriter venue in Central Texas.
+Finlay, called the "Godfather of Texas Songwriters," endeavored to cultivate new tunesmiths and musicians, and his establishment has gained the reputation as a premier songwriter venue in Central Texas.
 The club has also been the scene for many live recordings, from early demos of players like George Strait and Todd Snider to full-length albums for commercial release, such as Terri Hendrix's Live in San Marcos (2001).

 Gregg Andrews, "'It's the Music': Kent Finlay's Cheatham Street Warehouse in San Marcos, Texas," The Journal of Texas Music History, 5 (Spring 2005).
-Cheatham Street Warehouse (http://www.cheathamstreet.com), accessed September 14, 2011.
+Cheatham Street Warehouse (http://www.cheathamstreet.com), accessed October 30, 2018.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Laurie E. Jasinski, "CHEATHAM STREET WAREHOUSE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/xdc02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Laurie E. Jasinski, "CHEATHAM STREET WAREHOUSE," accessed June 07, 2020, http://www.tshaonline.org/handbook/online/articles/xdc02.